 Least privilege

-Once verified, users, devices, and services should be granted the minimum possible access required to complete their function—and for the shortest possible period.
+Once verified, users, devices, and services should be granted the minimum access required to complete their function—and for the shortest possible period.
 This minimizes the potential impact of malicious activity.

 By adhering to these three principles, organizations can dramatically reduce the risk of being breached.